Posted April 30, 2010

-Reports continue to come out about social media users who unknowingly access Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. through online advertisements and/or applications.
+Reports continue to come out about social media users who unknowingly access Malware: Software that is intended to damage or disable computers and computer systems. through online advertisements and/or applications.
 Facebook’s Farm Town is a recent example, where people who clicked on a banner ad in the game, were told that they had multiple viruses on their computer, but could eradicate them by clicking on an anti-virus link.
 Those people who clicked the link were exposed to a malware download and installation.

 While reports like this are not new, users continue to fall victim to traps on trusted social media sites.
 It is time for these sites to realize the serious impact that attacks have on user confidence and make the necessary adjustments to proactively protect their users from dangerous links and ads resting on their pages.